-Helen lives in Worcester with her husband, two teenaged children and two rescue cats.
+Helen lives in Worcester.
 Her first poetry collection was nominated for the Forward Best First Collection Prize.
 She has published three other poetry collections and her short fiction has appeared in magazines including Ambit, Feminist Review and Stand.
 She holds a BA (Hons) in Humanities.

 Helen tweets @Jemima_Mae_7

 Helen's favourite novel is Dracula by Bram Stoker, and her favourite novella is Reunion by Fred Uhlman.
 Her top poet is Sylvia Plath.

 Paperback copies, signed when available, are on my website here.

 Maddie is also stocked at the beautiful e-bookshop Scarlet Ferret and sold with "extras": some of Helen's poems and a free e-copy of Virgina Woolf's A Room of One's Own.

 Please enjoy the opening lines of The Last Words of Madeleine Anderson...

 The sender of the letter I held in my hands had signed herself Madeleine, and how could she possibly have known how deeply that name would affect me?
 I felt the world around me cease to spin, a jumble of memories tumbling out from a cupboard stuffed with junk: balding teddy bears, cassette tapes with handwritten labels, pens with shattered nibs, yellowed birthday cards, dice from board games long since binned, luggage labels, school ties, smooth pebbles, broken jewellery, pictures torn from magazines.
 Reminders of people loved, admired, lusted over, despised.
 Names that no longer meant a thing, others that were invisibly tattooed on the fragile skin on the insides of my wrists.